LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v3.0.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A bug in ARKode where single precision builds would fail to compile has been fixed.
+A bug in ARKODE where single precision builds would fail to compile has been fixed.

 Changes in v3.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ARKode library has been entirely rewritten to support a modular approach to one-step methods, which should allow rapid research and development of novel integration methods without affecting existing solver functionality.
+The ARKODE library has been entirely rewritten to support a modular approach to one-step methods, which should allow rapid research and development of novel integration methods without affecting existing solver functionality.
 To support this, the existing ARK-based methods